 With clock speeds way below MacBook Pros and some PC laptops, the MacBook Air looks on paper like it should be a pretty anemic performer, but looks are deceiving.
 Having flash storage makes a big difference in overall performance, since the CPU isn't bottlenecked by a hard drive.
 It also helps that the same company that makes the computer makes the operating system that runs on it, and the operating system is thoroughly optimized to take advantage of that hardware as best it can.

 Perhaps one of the more intriguing configuration options for the MacBook Air comes with its processor.
-Across the board, a dual-core 1.3 GHz Intel Core i5 processor is standard.
-But if you're willing to pony up $150 more, you can replace that processor with a dual-core Intel Core i7 processor instead.
+Across the board, a dual-core 1.6 GHz Intel Core i5 processor is standard.
+But if you're willing to pony up $150 more, you can replace that processor with a faster 2.2 GHz dual-core Intel Core i7 processor instead.

+Beside the difference in clock speed, there are other differences inside the i7.
+It has more of memory cache, which stores frequently accessed data and can means the i7 works faster and more efficiently.
 The i5 and i7 both sport "Turbo Boost" technology, which will automatically make the processor cores run faster when needed, for short bursts.
-That Turbo mode practically doubles the clock speed - 2.6 GHz on the i5, 3.3 GHz on the i7.
+That Turbo mode practically doubles the clock speed - 2.7 GHz on the i5, 3.2 GHz on the i7.

 All this reinforces that if you're looking for maximum performance, the i7 is a solid $150 spent.
 But ultimately, it's entirely optional - the standard processor is more than enough for general use.